 After the carpenter shop tour, we climbed up the stairs and took in the view.
 Garden of Hope has offers a beautiful view of the Cincinnati skyline.

 The Garden Tomb area is similar to what we saw on our trip to Israel in ’98.
 It was so cool to be at the replica of the tomb on Easter.

-You need the tour to be able to go inside the tomb too.
+You also need to take the tour to be able to go inside the tomb.

 Everything inside the tomb is built to scale like the one in Jerusalem.

 Even the way the area for the feet had to made bigger because they believe that the original person that the tomb was intended for was shorter than Jesus.

-Even though it’s a replica, it’s a great visual to give life to the bible stories our kids read about Easter.
+Even though it’s a replica tomb, it’s a great visual to give life to the bible stories our kids read about the Easter story.